Nester420/Windows-Recon-Tool-kit/README.md

 Weak scheduled tasks

-Writable user registry keys
+Writable registry keys

-WSUS hijack vectors
+WSUS hijack info

-AV/EDR (Antivirus/Endpoint Detection) products installed

-Clipboard & Screenshot Capture:
+AV/EDR detection

+📋 4.
+Clipboard Dump

-Dumps the current clipboard content and takes a live screenshot of the user’s desktop environment.
+Saves the current clipboard contents.

-Automated Exfiltration:
-All gathered artifacts (recon report, clipboard, and screenshot) are uploaded directly to a Dropbox account via the API, using a supplied OAuth token for secure and rapid exfiltration.

-Stealth & Cleanup:
-Cleans up all temporary files and clears PowerShell command history to reduce forensic evidence of the operation.

-Usage:
-Deploy the Ducky Script on a Windows target.
-Within minutes, all key recon and credential data is exfiltrated to Dropbox, while traces are scrubbed from the system.

-> Note: Replace "your_dropbox_url" with your Dropbox API token before deployment.
-Only use on systems you own or have explicit permission to test.
->
-> If you enjoy this payload as much as I have please give this respiratory a star and a like it would be very much appreciated.
+📸 5.
+Screenshot

+Captures the entire screen using .NET libraries.

+☁️ 6.
+Dropbox Upload

+Uploads all three files to the attacker's Dropbox account using the Dropbox API and a personal token:

+$token = "your_drop_box_token"

+You must replace this with your own Dropbox API token.

+🧹 7.
+Cleanup

+Deletes recon files and screenshot

+Clears PowerShell history

+❌ 8.
+Exit

+Closes PowerShell to hide tracks.

+---

+🚀 How to Use

+1. Replace Token:

+Update the line STRING $token = "your_drop_box_token" with your Dropbox API bearer token.

+2. Flash the Payload:

+Use a BadUSB device (e.g., Rubber Ducky, Flipper Zero, OMG Cable) to flash this script.

+3. Deploy:

+Plug into a target Windows machine.

+Within ~20–30 seconds, all recon data will be uploaded to your Dropbox silently.

+---

+⚠️ Warning

+This script is very comprehensive and may trigger AV/EDR tools or raise suspicion due to the extensive system probing.
+Only use it in legal and authorized environments, such as penetration testing engagements or lab testing.

+IF YOU ENJOY THIS PAYLOAD AS MUCH AS I HAVE PLEASE GIVE THIS REPO A STARE.